Skip to main content

 Permanent Establishment (PE) Rules

 DTAs define what constitutes a “Permanent Establishment” in Turkey.
 Under most of Turkey’s treaties (based on the OECD Model), a PE is defined as a fixed place of business through which the enterprise carries on its business.
 This typically includes offices, branches, factories, workshops, and construction sites lasting more than 12 months.
-If a foreign company is deemed to have a PE in Turkey, it becomes subject to Turkish corporate tax on the profits attributable to that PE.
+If a foreign company is deemed to have a PE in Turkey, it becomes subject to corporate tax in Turkey on the profits attributable to that PE.

 Global Minimum Tax Impact (Pillar Two - 2026)